TheMonocledHamster/gmeet-bot/README.md

 Oh, and pay attention to class ;-P

-(I'm currently working on upgrades to answer when your name is called as well as on expansion to other browsers and platforms)
+I'm currently working on upgrades to answer when your name is called as well as on expansion to other browsers and platforms.

 Head over to active-dev branch to check out the latest additions.